top of page

 Here’s what helps:

-• Ask focused questions that build toward the target.
+• Ask focused questions that build toward the goal

-• Validate partial answers, then build on them.
+• Accept partial answers and build on them

 Grammar timeline showing the difference between “going to” and “will” for future tense, from the ESL-Wise blog Why Eliciting Matters More Than You Think in the ESL Classroom.